oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 Appendix C: The python-oracledb and cx_Oracle Drivers
 *****************************************************

-The python-oracledb driver is the renamed, major version successor to `cx_Oracle 8.3 <https://oracle.github.io/python-cx_Oracle/>`__.
-As a major release, the python-oracledb driver has :ref:`new features <releasenotes>` and some :ref:`deprecations`.
+The python-oracledb driver is the renamed, major version successor to cx_Oracle 8.3.
+As a major release, the python-oracledb driver has :ref:`new features
+<releasenotes>` and some :ref:`deprecations`.
 Also see :ref:`upgrading83`.

 .. _compatibility: